hoangduytran/blender-manual/manual/modeling/meshes/uv/workflows/layout.rst

    Unwrap ear only, using *Project from View*.

 Once we are satisfied with the face, it is time to turn our attention to the ear.
-First, unselect the faces you were working with.
+First, deselect the faces you were working with.
 Their UVs will disappear from the UV Editor, but they are still there, just not shown.
 (To verify this, you can select a few faces in 3D Viewport and it will show up in the UV Editor.)